Philip Bracken Fleming: Biography

 He was promoted to Second Lieutenant, Corps of Engineers.

 During his military career, he held the following ranks: August 1, 1935 Lieutenant-Colonel, January 1, 1940, Colonel, February 14, 1941, Brigadier-General (Army of the United States), October 25, 1942 Major-General (Army of the United States), January 31, 1947 Major-General (Regular Army, Retired).

-Still serving in the U. S. Army through January 1947, he held several posts in the late 1930s as District Engineer in Maine and Minnesota, then two jobs in the Labor Department, and from December 4, 1941, to May 26, 1949, as Federal Works Administrator.
-In 1949 he became Chairman of the US Maritime Commission, and in May 1950 Under-Secretary of Commerce.
+Still serving in the U.S. Army through January 1947, he held several posts in the late 1930s as District Engineer in Maine and Minnesota, then two jobs in the Labor Department, and from December 4, 1941, to May 26, 1949, as Federal Works Administrator.
+In late 1946, Fleming was appointed administrator of the Office of Temporary Controls, working with officials of the former Office of Price Administration.
+In 1949, he became Chairman of the US Maritime Commission, and in May 1950 Under-Secretary of Commerce.

 From 1951 to 1953, he served as ambassador to Costa Rica.
 He died on October 6, 1955.
 Fleming was buried at Arlington National Cemetery.